Dowager’s Hump: Understanding and Reversing the Curve with Simple Exercises

 • Reps: 10-12 repetitions of each (Y and T), 2-3 sets.

-• Tip: Keep your neck in a neutral position.
+• Coach's Tip: Keep your neck in a neutral position.
 Imagine a straight line from your head to your tailbone.

-9. Superman (Strengthens entire posterior chain)
+9. Superman (Strengthens Posterior Chain)

 • How to: Lie on your stomach with arms extended overhead.
 Simultaneously lift your arms, legs, and chest off the ground, as if you're flying.